mabdullahsoyturk/Occupancy-Detection/README.md

 ## TODO:

+- Add Linear Discriminant Analysis.
-- Add RBF Network model.
+- Add Gradient Boosting Machine.
 - Add summary of results.
 - State which models have been used in the literature so far.
 - Compare these methods with the models that have been used in the literature.